Dallionking/sigma-devsquad/.aigent/current_status.md

   - No pop-up windows - all browser activities integrated into the app

 ### Any Blockers or Issues
-- None currently - Analytics dashboard is now fully functional with proper scrolling
+- None currently - Marketplace is now fully functional with proper scrolling

 ### Next Planned Steps
 1. Begin Phase 14 implementation with E2B browser automation